oncody/civ-board-game-2010/README.md

 #### Construct Building
 A building is a type of architecture that you can purchase from the market.
 It can increase your trade, production, culture, coins, and military bonuses.
 Every building requires a specific technology to be researched to unlock it.
 Each city can only have a single building with a star in its outskirts.
 Architecture cannot be built on a square containing an enemy figure.

-To construct a building, place this building in your city's outskirts.
-You may replace an existing architecture.
-If you replace a wonder, you lose the wonder card.
-If you replace a noble, reserve that noble on your civilization to be played later.
-You cannot use a noble's card while the noble is in reserve.
+To construct a building, place this building in your city's outskirts (you may replace an existing architecture).
 If you build a water building on a water square, that square is still considered to be water for the sake of movement.
 Buildings are limited

 #### Construct Wonder
 A wonder is a type of architecture that you can purchase from the market.
 They are all unique and have special abilities.
 Each city can only have 1 wonder.
 Architecture cannot be built on a square containing an enemy figure.
 Place this wonder in your city's outskirts (you may replace an existing architecture) and gain the wonder's card.
 Replace the wonder from the market.